web-token/jwt-doc/advanced/serialization.md

 ## JWE JSON General

-This serialization mode is similar to the JWE JSON Flattened, but may contain more than one signature.
+This serialization mode is similar to the JWE JSON Flattened, but may contain more than one recipient.
 It it a JSON object.

 The serializer class is `Jose\Component\Encryption\Serializer\JSONGeneralSerializer`.